Prim9000/Thai_TTS/README.md

 ## Installation

-Use the package manager [pip](https://pip.pypa.io/en/stable/) to install thaitts.
+Use the git clone to clone the tacotron project.

 ```bash
 %tensorflow_version 1.x